mose/shoot/README.md

 Install
 -------------
 - Just get the `index.php` and drop it in a dir in your web tree
-- create an alias and change the scp destination part as indicated on the web page.
+- on GNU/Linux systems, get `scrot` and create an alias and change the scp destination part as indicated on the web page.
+- otherwise, just get your screen capture preferred software do the job
 - optionnaly protect this dir with some basic http auth
 - and tweak the css